 The original Orient Express route between Paris and Istanbul still exists and operates once a year in each direction.
-However, the most popular modern route, service by the Venice Simplon-Orient-Express, is between Calais and Venice and takes two days with one night on board.
+However, the most popular modern route, service by the Venice Simplon-Orient-Express, is between Calais and Venice and takes two days with one night on board the train.

 Yes, absolutely.
 Once onboard you can expect full-board gourmet dining throughout, with menus chosen to reflect type of ingredients found along the route.
 As such, you can expect the likes of salt marsh lamb from Mont St Michel, crayfish medallions, Italian lemon cake and some of the Continent’s finest cheeses.
 Breakfast is a typically European affair – fresh juice, coffee and pastries.
 If you’re starting your journey in London, you’ll also be treated to afternoon tea or lunch aboard the Belmond British Pullman, washed down with a complimentary Bellini cocktail and half a bottle of wine.

 Whereas food is included on board, drinks are not.
-Still, the bar is well stocked with fine wines from Italy and France, which you can purchase onboard for an additional cost.
+Still, the bar is well stocked with handpicked wines from Italy and France, which you can purchase onboard for an additional cost.
 And, in the evening, there’s nothing like getting to know your guests over a night cap in the bar car.
-Expect the very best spirits, champagnes and cocktails, mixed by your expert bar tender.
+Expect the very best spirits, the world's finest champagnes and cocktails mixed to perfection by your expert bar tender.

 In standard twin cabins and cabin suites there is no shower and the toilets are shared with one at each end of a carriage.
-However, those upgrading to a Grand Suite will enjoy their experience complete with the luxury of an en suite, complete with toilet and shower and kitted out in rich marble and with a Murano glass basin.
+However, those upgrading to a Grand Suite will have their very own en suite, complete with toilet and shower and kitted out in rich marble and a Murano glass sink.

 Glamour is the name of the game, although in the daytime smart-casual is fine.
-However, when it’s time for dinner, it’s also time to get the glad rags out – suit and tie or full black tie for the men and a cocktail dress for the women.
+However, when it’s time for dinner, it’s also the moment to get the glad rags out – suit and tie or full black tie for the men and a cocktail dress for the women.